seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 / That's well spoke.

 **TIMON**
-Commend me to my loving countrymen,—
+Commend me to my loving countrymen,--

 **First Senator**
 These words become your lips as they pass through them.